Senate health care bill: What's in it, when it will be released | Where Orlando Turns First For Breaking News, Weather, and Traffic

-On Thursday, Majority Leader Mitch McConnell will release a draft of the Senate’s health care bill.
+On Thursday, Majority Leader Mitch McConnell released a draft of the Senate’s health care bill.

-The draft, already slammed for being prepared behind closed doors, is said to be similar to the House health care bill, but will dramatically roll back taxes imposed by the Affordable Care Act, according to a story from the Washington Post.
+The Washington Post reported that the draft, already slammed for being prepared behind closed doors, is similar to the House health care bill, but will dramatically roll back taxes imposed by the Affordable Care Act.

 Where can I read it?

-The draft of the bill is being released to senators Thursday at 9:30 a.m.
+The draft of the bill was released to senators Thursday at 9:30 a.m.
 ET.
-The Senate will release the draft to the public after that.
+The Senate released the draft to the public after that.
+(Update: Read the bill here.)

 What’s in it?

-According to The Washington Post and The Associated Press, the draft of the bill will include:
+According to The Washington Post and The Associated Press, the draft of the bill includes:

 The bill would repeal most of the taxes that pay for the Affordable Care Act.